 Some of the registers for later dates have also been digitised.
 These digitised records, and some original registers deposited with us more recently, are available at Oxfordshire History Centre.
 Contact us if you are not sure whether the registers for the parish and/or dates you are looking for are available.

 Oxfordshire birth, marriage and death records

-Registers of all births, marriages and deaths in England & Wales since July 1837 have been kept by the local Registrar who sends copies to the General Register Office.
-Indexes are available online.
-Information about these and other records held by the GRO can be found here.
-The GRO or local Register Office will supply a copy of the full entry for a fee.
-You can find details of the Oxfordshire Registration Service here.
+Registers of all births, marriages and deaths in England and Wales since July 1837 have been kept by the local Registrar who sends copies to the General Register Office.
+Information about the Registers and other records held by the GRO

 Indexes and transcripts of Oxfordshire’s Anglican parish registers and some non-conformist registers

 Oxfordshire Family History Society (OFHS) has spent many years transcribing, indexing and helping to digitise original records of interest to family historians.

 The various indexes they have compiled are available through the OFHS Search Suite on computer at Oxfordshire History Centre.
 These can be used to search for a particular surname and its variant spellings across all parishes in the county, e.g. Oxfordshire marriages 1538-1837 or county (excluding Oxford city) baptisms 1538-1851.
 A complete list of all the indexes available